omgupta2202/Verbaflo/readme.md

-# PDF to HTML Resume Generator
+# HTML Resume Generator

-This FastAPI application allows users to upload a LinkedIn PDF resume, extract its text, and generate a professional HTML resume using either the Gemini API or the OpenAI API.
-The application then provides the generated HTML resume as a downloadable file.
+## For demo purpose use my Gemini Api Key: 'AIzaSyDpH1VM0-6GbRP6J1R4vhHmkoUxKouCVvA'

-## Features
+## Project Overview

-- Upload PDF resumes
-- Extract text from PDF files
-- Generate HTML resumes from extracted text
-- Download the generated HTML resume
+This project involves creating a web application that generates an HTML resume from a LinkedIn PDF using APIs.
+Due to limitations with API credits, the application uses the Gemini API from Google for content generation.
+The OpenAI API implementation is also included but not used in the final version.

-## Technologies
+## Approach

-- **FastAPI**: Framework for building APIs
-- **pdfplumber**: Library for extracting text from PDF files
-- **requests**: Library for making HTTP requests (for Gemini API)
+### Gemini API Implementation

+Since I did not have access to OpenAI API credits, I utilized the Google Gemini API, which is free.
+The code for using the Gemini API is included in `main.py`.
+The Gemini API generates the HTML resume based on the text extracted from the PDF.

-- **openai**: OpenAI API client library (for OpenAI API)
+### OpenAI API Implementation

-- **aiofiles**: Asynchronous file operations
+The OpenAI API implementation is included in `main2.py`.
+However, due to a lack of credits, this implementation was not used in the final version.
+The code for OpenAI is provided for reference and can be activated if you have access to OpenAI credits.

+### Project Development

+I had prior experience with the OpenAI API, which was useful for understanding how to interact with AI models.
+For extracting text from PDFs, I used resources on Stack Overflow to solve module-related issues such as pdf to text extractor.
+I used Gemini, OpenAI documentation.
+I also used Postman to understand the response format of the Gemini API.

+### Note

+- **Gemini API**: Deployed and functioning as expected.
+The code for interacting with Gemini API is in `main.py`.
+- **OpenAI API**: The code is available in `main2.py`.
+Due to insufficient credits, this was not used in the final deployment but can be activated with the appropriate API key.

-## Installation
+## Setup

-1. Clone the repository:
+1. **Install Dependencies**:
+   - Install dependencies using:
      ```bash
-    git clone <repository-url>
-    cd <repository-directory>
+     pip install -r requirements.txt
      ```

-2. Create and activate a virtual environment:
+2. **Run the Application**:
+   - Start the FastAPI application:
      ```bash
-    python -m venv venv
-    source venv/bin/activate  # On Windows use `venv\Scripts\activate`
+     uvicorn main:app --reload
      ```

-3. Install the required dependencies:
+   - For the OpenAI version:
      ```bash
-    pip install fastapi uvicorn pdfplumber requests openai aiofiles python-multipart
+     uvicorn main2:app --reload
      ```

-4. Set up your API keys:

-    - For Gemini API, replace `GEMINI_API_KEY` in the code with your actual API key.
-    - For OpenAI API, replace `OPENAI_API_KEY` in the code with your actual API key.

-## Running the Application

-1. Start the FastAPI server:

-    ```bash
-    uvicorn main:app --reload
-    ```
+3. **Access the Application**:

-2. Open your web browser and go to `http://127.0.0.1:8000` to access the upload form.
+   - Open your web browser and navigate to `http://127.0.0.1:8000` to access the web interface.

-## API Endpoints
-- `POST /upload/`: Handles PDF upload, processes the file, generates HTML resume, and provides a download link for the HTML file.

-## Example Usage

-1. Navigate to `http://127.0.0.1:8000` in your browser.
-2. Upload a LinkedIn PDF resume.
-3. The application extracts the text, generates an HTML resume, and provides a downloadable HTML file.